dlodola/public/docs/_posts/2021-04-13-how-to-draw-limestones-in-python.md

 ## Built-in pattern options

-Figure 1 shows some of the lithology patterns you can create using Matplotlib's built-in hatch types.
+Figure 1 shows some of the lithology patterns you can create using Matplotlib's built-in hatch styles.
 Convincing patterns can be made for basic clastic lithologies, but there is no way to make an adequate pattern for carbonates (or indeed other more advanced lithology options).
 See [here](https://matplotlib.org/stable/gallery/shapes_and_collections/hatch_style_reference.html) for a reference of the built-in hatch styles.

 {% include image.html file="posts/article-1/hatches.png"
 alt="custom hatches" number="1"